fenago/data-science/lab_guides/Lab_6.md

 will get you familiar with the process of splitting data; this is something you will be doing frequently.

-Note

-The Car dataset that you will be using in this lab was taken from the UCI Machine Learning Repository.
+**Note:** The Car dataset that you will be using in this lab was taken from the UCI Machine Learning Repository.

-This dataset is about cars.
-A text file is provided with the following
-information:

-- `buying` -- the cost of purchasing this vehicle
-- `maint` -- the maintenance cost of the vehicle
-- `doors` -- the number of doors the vehicle has
-- `persons` -- the number of persons the vehicle is capable of transporting
-- `lug_boot` -- the cargo capacity of the vehicle
-- `safety` -- the safety rating of the vehicle
-- `car` -- this is the category that the model attempts to predict

 The following steps will help you complete the exercise: